 Most palliative care listings are available as “Authority Required” (Streamlined) or Restricted Benefits, intended to provide up to four months therapy in total (as an original prescription with repeats).
 Subsequent continuing therapy can be prescribed on consecutive occasions under these listings if required.

-Prior approval from the Department of Human Services is not required to prescribe an "Authority Required" (Streamlined) item where the quantity and number of repeats are not more than stated in the listing.
+Prior approval from Services Australia is not required to prescribe an "Authority Required" (Streamlined) item where the quantity and number of repeats are not more than stated in the listing.
 “Authority Required” (Streamlined) items are written on an authority prescription form and must include the specified four - digit streamlined authority code.

-Prior approval from the Department of Human Services or the Department of Veterans’ Affairs (DVA) is required for each prescription to prescribe quantities and/or repeats above the number in the listing.
+Prior approval from Services Australia or the Department of Veterans’ Affairs (DVA) is required for each prescription to prescribe quantities and/or repeats above the number in the listing.
 (Refer to Prescribing Medicines — Information for PBS prescribers and Supplying Medicines — What Pharmacists Need to Know, for more information on authority prescriptions.)
 For prior DVA approval to prescribe certain palliative care medicines not included in the PBS Palliative Care Schedule please contact Veterans' Affairs Pharmaceutical Approvals Centre.

 The Palliative Care Clinical Studies Collaborative (PaCCSC)